- CrustLab /

 The iGaming market is quite saturated.
 In any sector of the industry you’re operating, whether as a software provider or platform operator, standing out from the crowd requires significant effort.
 Trying out different marketing strategies is essential to businesses looking to beat the competition.
 Here are a few marketing strategies you may consider exploring if you’re considering how to start an online casino business.

-- Display ads: It involves creating visual ads including images, banners, and videos to be displayed on various platforms to promote your iGaming service.
+- Display ads: It involves creating visual ads, including images, banners, and videos, to be displayed on various platforms to promote your iGaming service.

 - In-platform marketing: This refers to marketing done within your existing platform to promote retention, keep players engaged, and increase spending.
 It can come in the form of general promotions, personalized rewards, gamification elements, VIP rewards, and so on.

 - SEO or Paid Search ads: SEO involves optimizing your website with content that has relevant keywords to make it discoverable organically.
-However, you can also help things along by signing up for a paid search ad, which puts you at the top of relevant search results for a token.
+However, you can also help things along by signing up for a paid search ad, which puts you at the top of relevant search results for a fee.

 - Social media and email marketing: You can leverage social media or emails to deliver ads and marketing materials to potential customers.